96jonesa/whominator/README.md

 <a href="https://imgflip.com/i/4ahyja"><img src="https://i.imgflip.com/4ahyja.jpg" title="made at imgflip.com"/></a><div>

-A tool for correcting 'who' to whom'.
+A tool for correcting 'who' to 'whom'.

 Modified from the processing code for a Reddit bot described at https://github.com/96jonesa/rgb.